Microsoft 365 Groups and Microsoft Teams

-Office 365 Groups is the cross-application membership service in Office 365.
-At the basic level, an Office 365 Group is an object in Azure Active Directory with a list of members and a loose coupling to related workloads including a SharePoint team site, Yammer Group, shared Exchange mailbox resources, Planner, Power BI and OneNote.
+Microsoft 365 Groups is the cross-application membership service in Microsoft 365.
+At a basic level, a Microsoft 365 Group is an object in Azure Active Directory with a list of members and a coupling to related workloads including a SharePoint team site, shared Exchange mailbox, Planner and Power BI workspace.
 You can add or remove people to the group just as you would any other group-based security object in Active Directory.

-Group features and capabilities for your users depend on where you drive group membership from.
-For example, if you remove a member of a team, they are removed from the Office 365 Group as well.
+If you remove a member of a team, they are removed from the Microsoft 365 group as well.
 Removal from the group immediately removes the team and channels from the Teams client.
-If you remove a person from a group using the Office 365 admin center, they will no longer have access to the other collaborative aspects such as SharePoint Online document library, Yammer group, or shared OneNote.
+If you remove a person from a group using the Microsoft 365 admin center, they will no longer have access to the other collaborative aspects such as SharePoint Online document library, Yammer group, or shared OneNote.
 However, they will still have access to the team's chat functionality for approximately two hours.

-As a best practice for managing Teams members, add and remove members from the Teams client to ensure that the correct cascading access control to other dependent cloud applications is applied.
-Additionally, you will avoid a disjointed experience leaving people with the impression they still have access to the resources they used to (until the next sync cycle either adds or revokes access to a particular component of the service).
-If you DO add or remove team members outside of the Teams client (by using the Office 365 admin center, Azure AD, or Exchange Online PowerShell), it can take up to two hours for changes to be reflected in Teams.
+As a best practice for managing team members, add and remove them from the Teams client to ensure that permissions updates for other group-connected workloads occur quickly.
+If you add or remove team members outside of the Teams client (by using the Microsoft 365 admin center, Azure AD, or Exchange Online PowerShell), it can take up to 24 hours for changes to be reflected in Teams.